the-turing-way/the-turing-way/book/website/collaboration/ppie-events/ppie-events-schedules.md

 As a rule of thumb, try to plan for the most important parts of your event's content to be shared within blocks of time that are under 40 minutes.

 Because many events are planned in 1-hour or 1.5-hour timing blocks, consider choosing shorter sessions or incorporating breaks within your session.
-This can be done in addition to allocating 5-10 minutes for an introduction and session set-up and will help reduce the cognitive strain affecting many people with lived experience of cognitive disabilities.
+This can be done in addition to allocating 5-10 minutes for an introduction and session set-up.
+Breaks and shorter session lengths will help reduce the cognitive strain affecting many people with lived experience of cognitive disabilities.

 > **Example 1: 1-hour Focus Group Event**
     - 10 minute welcome, Code of Conduct, and session introduction